yanmxa/acm-agent/README.md

 - User: The user who ask questions and give tasks

-- Executor: Execute the code written by the Engineer and report the result to it
+- Executor: Execute the code written by the 'Engineer' and report the results back to them

-- Engineer: Analyze the User's plan or intent to write a sequence of shell command/scripts
+- Engineer: Analyze the intent of the user or planner to write a sequence of shell commands or scripts

 #### Operations on Global Hub and OCM